How to travel the world full-time as a digital nomad

 These are all qualities you'll need to succeed as a digital nomad and travel the world full-time.
-If you have some or all of them plus an idea of what you're going to do and how to accomplish it, your journey will be much easier.
+If you have these qualities and a plan, your journey will be much easier.

 I speak from experience.
 My first attempt at nomadism in 2004 failed because I had a plan but no self-discipline.
 The second time, 2014, I had total focus but no real plan.
 Third time lucky!
 This time I worked out a plan before I left England and stuck to it.
 If I knew in 2004 what I know now, life would be very different indeed... but that's a topic for a different post.

 Okay, so you're mentally ready.
 What's the next step?

 Before you start selling everything you own you'll first need to sharpen your skills.
 While you're in the comfort of your own home with minimal distractions, it's time to study.

 There are hundreds of routes to becoming a digital nomad.
 From Graphic Design to Freelance Writing to Teaching English - anything that can be done using only a laptop and a solid internet connection.

 It's impossible to list all the skills you'll need as they differ from person to person.
 However, one skill that's useful for over 80% of nomads — SEO.

 Search Engine Optimization — optimizing a website or piece of content so that it features highly in the major search engines.